-No early quizzes, no make-ups, no exceptions.
-Quizzes include exam-level long-answer problems and are completed in discussion, in small groups assigned by the instructor.
-Quiz work must reflect efforts of ALL group members: the purpose of the quizzes is to foster cooperation and communication between students and the instructor, to help you learn the material.
-If you struggle with any part of a question in the group session, get help as needed and keep practicing working problems (studying!) until you can solve similar and related problems from the textbook well enough to achieve the exam scores you desire (this will be different for each of you).
-Quizzes are worth 10% of your course grade.
-The two lowest quizzes will be dropped.
-This grading policy is designed to account for an unavoidable absence (illness, emergency, etc).
+No early assignments, no make-ups, no exceptions.
+The purpose of group work is to foster cooperation and communication between students and the instructors to help you learn the material and develop your problem-solving skills at the level that will be expected on exams.
+The problems worked in discussion are mostly taken from old exams: if you struggle with any part of any question in the group session, make a note of it for your next study session and get help as needed.
+Then keep practicing (studying!) until you can solve similar and related problems on your own: the amount of practice and help required will be different for each of you.
+Some group work assignments will be discussed in class, and some assignments will be collected for strict grading (like a quiz).
+Discussion group work is worth 10% of your course grade.
+The two lowest assignment scores will be dropped at the end of the semester to account for unavoidable absences (illness, emergency, etc).